Caracas Travel Information

 Tipping is at the discretion of the client and not obligatory.
-A 10% service charge is usually added to restaurant bills, but in budget places tipping is uncommon.
+A 10 percent service charge is usually added to restaurant bills, but in budget places tipping is not common.
 Taxi drivers do not expect tips, but it is customary to give baggage handlers some small change per bag.
 Tips in Caracas are usually the highest.

 The 1,000-mile (1,609km) long border between Venezuela and Colombia is notorious for the risk of violence, kidnapping, smuggling and drug trafficking.
 Visitors should give the border region a wide berth.
-Foreign nationals have also been kidnapped for ransom or violently mugged in Caracas and visitors should be alert to this threat in hotels, taxis and, in particular, the airport.
+Foreign nationals have also been kidnapped for ransom or violently mugged in Caracas and visitors should be alert to this threat in hotels, taxis and, in particular, at the airport.
 Street crime is high in Caracas and other cities, and foreigners should be particularly cautious at night.
-Passengers have been robbed at gunpoint by bogus taxi-drivers at Caracas airport; it is best not to accept offers of assistance within the arrivals hall, only at the official taxi rank directly outside.
+Passengers have been robbed at gunpoint by bogus taxi drivers at Caracas airport; it is best not to accept offers of assistance within the arrivals hall, only at the official taxi rank directly outside.
 Only licensed taxis bearing a clearly identifiable number should be used.
-The road from the airport to Caracas is undergoing major reconstruction, and journey times can be long and unpredictable.
-The road is best avoided after dark due to the recent spate of armed robberies taking place on the highway at night.
 Passengers arriving on late flights are particularly vulnerable.
-Unlicensed taxicab operators have been known to overcharge and rob passengers; travellers are advised to only use licensed radio taxis or those from reputable hotels.
 Political demonstrations, sometimes with violence and gunfire, occur regularly in Venezuela (many Venezuelans carry guns) and should be avoided.
 Pickpockets are very active in the city centres, particularly around bus and subway stations.
 Armed robberies and muggings are on the increase and theft of unattended valuables left on beaches or in cars is common.
-Obvious displays of wealth, and talking on mobile phones on the street, should be avoided to reduce the risk.
+Obvious displays of wealth, and talking on mobile phones on the street, should be avoided to reduce the risk of crime.
 The coastal beach resorts are generally trouble free, though visitors should use common sense in ensuring the safety of their person and possessions.
 There have been recent cases of robberies and assaults after tourists have been drugged - either through spiked drinks or pamphlets impregnated with substances that are handed out on the streets or in shopping centres.
-Safety standards in light aircraft are variable and there have been several accidents on the main tourist routes, including Margarita and Canaima/Angel Falls; visitors are advised to go with established companies operating modern multi-engined aircraft.

 Photography of military installations and the Presidential Palace is prohibited.